kvendrik/Browserkit.js/readme.md

 <script src='browserkit.min.js'></script>
 ````

-Next to using the whole library it is also possible to create custom builds.
+Next to using the whole library it is also possible to create custom builds that only include the methods you need for a particular project.
 For more info on how to do this please have a look at the [Custom Builds](#custom-builds) section of this page.

 ## Syntax
 Browserkit uses a syntax that is quite simular to other libraries: